CyberMiles/litylang-web/content/_index.md

 * The upcoming [Lity Rules Engine](https://www.litylang.org/business_rules/) allows formal business rules to be embedded in smart contracts.
 That could drastically increase developer productivity and reduce errors.

-* The Lity language introduces a [new number type](https://www.litylang.org/security/#safeuint) called `safeuint`.
+* The Lity language [prevents integer overflow errors](https://www.litylang.org/security/#overflow).
+It introduces a new number type called `safeuint`.
 It is an unsigned integer (`uint`) but all `safeuint` operations are automatically wrapped in SafetMath functions.
-Because of that, `safeuint` is Lity's recommended data type to represent token or coin amounts.
-Furthermore, the CyberMiles Virtual Machine (CVM) [detects and stops](https://www.litylang.org/security/#overflow) integer overflows at runtime.
+Furthermore, the CyberMiles Virtual Machine (CVM) detects and stops integer overflows at runtime.
 The use of `safeuint` and CVM eliminates a large class of smart contract errors that resulted in significant fund loss in the past.

 * The Lity language supports [fixed point real numbers](https://www.litylang.org/number/), as opposed to integer-only in Solidity, and provides a real number algorithm library.